alexgenin/chouca/README.md

 ## Installation

-`chouca` can be installed with the package devtools directly from github
+`chouca` can be installed with the package devtools directly from github:

 ```r
 devtools::install_github("alexgenin/chouca")